datatrail-jhu/00_intro/manuscript/03_other_accounts.md

 We won't be signing into any workspaces yet; however, later in the program, when we do, you will have an account!
 That's all you need to do with Slack for now!

-### rstudio.cloud Account
+### RStudio Cloud Account

 As a data scientist A LOT of your work will be done in something called RStudio.
 In this program, you will be learning the basics of the programming language, R. R is a free programming language for statistical computing and graphics.
-In other words, the code you write to work with data will all be done in R. RStudio is the place (or 'platform') where you will type this code and make basic plots.
+In other words, the code you write to work with data will all be done in R. RStudio Cloud is the place (or 'platform') where you will type this code and make basic plots.

-Luckily, rstudio.cloud makes it easy to sign up.
+Luckily, RStudio Cloud makes it easy to sign up.
 You will first go to 'rstudio.cloud'.
 Note: This web address does not start with 'www.'

 ![rstudio.cloud web address](images/03_other_accounts/03_cdsintro_other_accounts-33.png)